Project-Bonfire/Bonfire_legacy/ReadMe.md

 ----------------------------------------------------------------------------------------------------------------------------
-	Copyright (C) 2016 as collective work done by Siavoosh Payandeh Azad, Karl Janson, Behrad Niazmand and Tsotne Putkaradze
+	Copyright (C) 2016 as collective work done by Siavoosh Payandeh Azad, Karl Janson, Behrad Niazmand and Tsotne Putkaradze Parts of this work are re-use or modification of work under different licenses.
+Please refer to disclaimers in the related folders.
 ----------------------------------------------------------------------------------------------------------------------------

 This project implements a simple NoC router which does not use any Virtual Channels (VCs).
 The router is intended for a 2D Network on-chip and has 5 input and 5 output ports (North-N, East-E, West-W, South-S and Local-L).
 It is composed of the following components: